bddkickstarter/Gherkin.TypeProvider/docs/ALL.md

 A _DataCell_ has 2 properties; Header & Value.
 The header contains the name of the cell's column, while the value is the contents of the cell

-# Scenario Outlines & Examples
+# Scenario Outlines and Examples

 Examples are just a data table and are accessed in a similar way to the data table argument.